robocomp/robocomp/doc/robocompdsl.md

 Save the file.

 Now we need to tell the component where to find the DifferentialRobot and the Laser interfaces.
-Of course they are implemented by the rcis simulator, Run rcis <innemodel> and you can find the port numbers for each interface, so now we only need to change the ports in the configuration file,
+Of course they are implemented by the rcis simulator, Run rcis <innemodel> and you can find the port numbers for each interface, so now we only need to change the ports in the configuration file.
+Copy the configuration file to your component home directory:

-     cd path/to/mycomponent/etc
+     cd path/to/mycomponent
+     cp etc/config .
      gedit config

 Change in the editor the port numbers located after *-p*